lyndon025/playtested/src/content/article/legacy/2023-10-20-protect-the-city-in-this-cyberpunk-turn-based-gacha--first-impressions---cyber-rebellion.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-10-20-protect-the-city-in-this-cyberpunk-turn-based-gacha-first-impressions-cyber-rebellion
+title: Protect the city in this cyberpunk turn-based gacha | First Impressions - Cyber Rebellion
+game: Cyber Rebellion
 description: In the not-so-distant future of 2177, humanity faces an existential threat in the form of a cataclysmic event.
 It's in this dystopian setting that Cyber Rebellion takes center stage,  a mobile game poised for a soft launch on October 25, 2023, offering players a glimpse into a world on the brink of destruction, where advanced machines and robots have turned against their creators.
 featured: false
 pubDate: 2023-10-20
 tags:
   - action
   - adventure
   - casual
   - cyber-rebellion
   - mobile
   - pc
   - taptap
 thumb: ''
-title: Protect the city in this cyberpunk turn-based gacha | First Impressions - Cyber Rebellion
-game: Cyber Rebellion
 ---

 In the not-so-distant future of 2177, humanity faces an existential threat in the form of a cataclysmic event.
 It's in this dystopian setting that Cyber Rebellion takes center stage,  a mobile game poised for a soft launch on October 25, 2023, offering players a glimpse into a world on the brink of destruction, where advanced machines and robots have turned against their creators.

 Cyber Rebellion introduces players to an engaging turn-based gameplay experience.
 Players can assemble a team of up to six characters, each with unique skills and abilities.
 While you don't control regular attacks, the game introduces a Tactical Points system that accumulates with normal attacks.
 These points can be strategically used to unleash powerful special attacks, not only adding strength to your arsenal but also providing visually captivating combat sequences.